Saik0s/code_diff_doc_gen/cline_docs/techContext.md

 ## Stack
 - Python 3.11
-- Guidance for LLM control
+- OpenAI API for LLM operations
-- TOML for storage
+- TOML for configuration storage
-- Typer for CLI
+- Typer for CLI interface
+- Loguru for logging
+- Difflib for code comparisons

 ## Dependencies
 ```toml